BurrowBird/4chan-Thread-Muncher/Readme.md

 **2025-08-13f**
 ・ Added a "Add PName" checkbox.
 Prepends name of parent folders to files. (parentname｜filename.ext)
+・ Fixed: Some UI elements don't update until the window is manually refocused.

 **2025-08-10**
 ・ Added a "Hide DL Icon" checkbox.
 If checked, the browser's download icon is hidden.